yashdhume/Photoshop-Ultra-Light/DEV_GUIDE.md

 **JDK Installation**
 1. If your system already has Java installed, you can skip this step.
 2. Otherwise, install [Java SE Development Kit 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) <br>
-Choose from the list and download the version which is compatible to your OS system.
+Choose from the list and download the compatible version to your OS system.

 **Check Java JDK version**
 1. **Windows User:**